DHTMLX/docs-suite/docs/grid/usage_history.md

 - **"removeAll"** - clearing all the rows
 - **"change"** - modifying cell values (requires specifying an inverse action)

 For the "change" and "removeAll" actions, an `inverse` action is mandatory.
-Otherwise, [adding the action to the history](#adding-a-new-action) will trigger an error.
+Otherwise, [adding the action to the history](#adding-a-new-action) triggers an error.

 ### Adding a new action